Overview of the Linked Files Report

 - Outside the project: The document also uses values from another classic document and a spreadsheet outside the project.

-If you copy or transition this project, by default it would also copy or transition the document outside the project.
+If you copied or transitioned this project, it would also copy or transition the document outside the project.
 Additionally, it would also make a copy of the spreadsheet outside of the project.
 Using the Linked Files Report lets you see all the contributing files that would be included when you go to copy or transition.

 Create a Linked Files Report

-- In Files or Home, find the project, folder or classic file.
+- In Files or Home, find the folder, project, or file.

 - Right-click the item and select Linked Files Report .